 Average Weather in West Lafayette Indiana, United States

-In West Lafayette, the temperature typically varies from 20°F to 85°F over the course of the year, and is rarely below 1°F or above 93°F.
+In West Lafayette, the summers are long, warm, humid, and wet; the winters are freezing and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 20°F to 85°F and is rarely below 1°F or above 93°F.

 Average High and Low Temperature